Laboratoire Interdisciplinaire de Physique

 phone: +33 476 63 58 16

-The central question of my research activity concerns the interactions between the living matter and its physical environment along two axes: FRET microscopy and active and cognitive matter.
+The central question of my research activity concerns the interactions between the living matter and its physical environment along two axes: FRET microscopy and active cognitive matter.
 On the one hand, I am developing a method allowing the absolute measurement of the FRET phenomenon (energy transfer between fluorophores) on a standard epifluorescence microscope.
 The objectives of this part are: (i) to improve the accessibility and robustness of the existing method to better disseminate it; (ii) to extend the framework to allow the reliable measurement of inter-molecular biosensors and the measurement of stoichiometry in living cells.
-On the other hand, I propose an original experimental model to improve the understanding of collective phenomena in complex environments.
+On the other hand, I propose original experimental models to improve the understanding of collective phenomena in complex environments and the role of cognition in macroscopic active matter.
 The model is based on small fish swimming in a school that we subject to controlled environments (obstacles and flows).
 The objectives of this part are: (i) to propose a complete model including hydrodynamic and social interactions; (ii) to improve the understanding of collective behaviour and collective intelligence.

 Keywords: Collective movements, active matter, Fluorescence microscopy, FRET